-- Vega risk factors shall use the delta buckets referred to in Subsection 1 of Section 3, other than in respect of foreign exchange risk, where the buckets shall be as set out in paragraph 2 of Article 325q of this Part. - An institution shall determine the risk weight Risk weights for a given-sensitivities to vega risk factor k as a share of the current value of that risk factor k which represents the implied volatility of an underlying, as described in Section 3. - The share referred to in paragraph 2factors shall be made dependent on the presumed liquidity of each type of risk factor in accordance with the following formula:
+- 1. Vega risk factors shall use the delta buckets referred to in Subsection 1 of Section 3, other than in respect of foreign exchange risk, where the buckets shall be as set out in paragraph 2 of Article 325q of this Part. - 2.
+Risk weights for sensitivities to vega risk factors shall be assigned in accordance with the following table: